Annual Tournament of Hearts at Hallsville High

 T-Topicality

-I have a low threshold on T for this resolution(22-23), so I would not spend much time on it past the constructive.
-Unless the AFF is truly not topical which is difficult to imagine with the broadness of this year's topic.
-I would encourage addressing it and moving on, for the NEG again unless the AFF is truly not topical and the violation is abundantly clear then I probably won't be voting on this in the round.
+I have a low threshold on T for this resolution(24-25), so I would not spend much time on it past the constructive.
+Unless the AFF is truly not topical, which is difficult to imagine with the broadness of this year's topic.
+I would encourage addressing it and moving on to the NEG again unless the AFF is truly not topical and the violation is abundantly clear.
+Then, I probably won't be voting on this in the round.

 DA-Disadvantage

 In my personal opinion, this is the 2nd highest level of the debate that has been participated in for this topic.
-I love for the link-internal link chain to clearly show me how we get to whatever impact you are advocating for throughout the DA(s) you run in the round.
+I love for the link-internal link chain to clearly show me how we get to whatever impact you advocate for throughout the DA(s) you run in the round.
 I would highly recommend impact analysis as the round progresses.
-Please know the difference between impact calc and impact weighing, both are good just don't say you are doing an impact calc when you are actually doing impact weighing.
+Please know the difference between impact calc and impact weighing.
+Both are good.
+Just don't say you are doing an impact calc when you are actually doing impact weighing.

 CP-Counterplan

-I don't mind these but want a clear explanation throughout the round as to why they can't be permed, what are the net benefits of doing it through the CP, and why is the CP competitive compared to the AFF.
-There are lots of ways for the AFF to answer the many different CPs that have come through on this resolution, and I have enjoyed the CP debate on this year's topic more than in previous years.
+I don't mind these, but want a clear explanation throughout the round as to why they can't be permed, what are the net benefits of doing it through the CP, and why the CP is competitive compared to the AFF.
+There are many ways for the AFF to answer the many different CPs that have come through on this resolution, and I have enjoyed the CP debate on this year's topic more than in previous years.
 For the NEG these take a ton of work for me to vote on, and for my ballot, it is not difficult for the AFF to answer them in the rounds.

 K-Kritique